shao-ssq/CogView4/README.md

 2. For using `TorchAO int8 or int4` to load `text encoder & transformer` and complete inference code annotations, check [here](inference/cli_demo_cogview4_int8.py).
 3. For setting up a `gradio` GUI DEMO, check [here](inference/gradio_web_demo.py).

+## Fine-tuning

+This repository does not contain fine-tuning code, but you can fine-tune using the following two approaches, including both LoRA and SFT:

+1. [CogKit](https://github.com/THUDM/CogKit), our officially maintained system-level fine-tuning framework that supports CogView4 and CogVideoX.
+2. [finetrainers](https://github.com/a-r-r-o-w/finetrainers), a low-memory solution that enables fine-tuning on a single RTX 4090.
+3. If you want to train ControlNet models directly, you can refer to the [training code](https://github.com/huggingface/diffusers/tree/main/examples/cogview4-control) and train your own models.

 ## License